jaiwanth97/Youtube-bookmarker/README.md

 - `popup.html`, `popup.js`, `popup.css` - User interface
 - `images/` - Icons and assets

+### Issues
+- Currently it gives out an error when saving a bookamrk in the extensions page but everything is working fine, so just ignore that for now

 ### Building and Testing
 1. Make your changes to the codebase
 2. Load the extension in Chrome using Developer mode